Welcome to the new Navitent!

 So...how to make diet changes enjoyable.

-Go to the video icon to watch Carelton Rivers, RD LD.
+Go to the video icon above to watch Carelton Rivers, RD LD.
 She will explain this new diagnosis and generate some ideas that don't make you want run to the fridge in sheer panic and rebellion.

-We don't want to turn your kitchen or your nerves upside down.
+About food, we don't want to turn your kitchen or your nerves upside down.

 Let's begin by listing the foods you love and WILL NOT give up in the space provided.